JesperDramsch/phd-thesis/unsupervised-geological-image-segmentation/index.rst

 Unsupervised Image Segmentation
 -------------------------------

-Labelled training data was not available to apply cnns to this problem.
+Labelled training data was not available to apply convolutional neural networks to this problem.
 Instead of hand-labelling the data, unsupervised clustering was appropriate to find the optimal boundary of the grains from the background. gmms learned a two-fold representation that separated the